ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### Keystroke in Active Window

-First of all it will be useful to investigate the ways that are provided by AutoIt for key press simulation.
+First of all it will be useful to consider ways that are provided by AutoIt for key press simulation.
 The most straightforward way of simulation is the [`Send`](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function.
 You can find it into the list of [available functions](https://www.autoitscript.com/autoit3/docs/functions.htm).

 Our test script presses the "a" key in the already opened window of Notepad application.
 This is an algorithm how the script works: